codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-java-application-to-production.md

+---
+title: Deploy a Java Application
+description: A guide on how to launch a Java application from GitHub.
+---

 # How to Deploy a Java Application to Production on Code Capsules

 Learn how to deploy backend Code on Code Capsules by deploying a Java application.